XiayeBolo/folderpin-privacy/PRIVACY.md

 ## Contact Information

-If you have any questions about this Privacy Policy or FolderPin Pro's privacy practices, please contact us:
+If you have any questions about this Privacy Policy or FolderPin's privacy practices, please contact us:

 - **Email**: imemofeel@gmail.com
 - **GitHub**: XiayeBolo